Our Service Dogs

 If you’re in need of a service dog, we’ll make sure that you get the dog that best fits your needs.
 We have placed many different dogs, from 8-lb chihuahuas up to 70-lb labradors.
 Every person and situation is different and every dog is different, so we do our best to match the right dog with each one of our clients.

 Our training facility is centrally based in Indianapolis IN, but we place service dogs nationwide.
-Once the service dog is trained according to your needs, we’ll ask you to come to our facility for a week to learn how to work with your service dog before taking him/her home.
+Once the service dog is trained according to your needs, we’ll ask you to come to our facility for 10 days to learn how to work with your service dog before taking them home.
 In this way you and the service dog get to know each other in his/her environment, minimizing the stress of the transition on the dog.

 To facilitate a successful partnership between you and your dog, we’ll teach you how to get your service dog to work for you, how to best provide for your service dog and how to maintain the behaviors he/she has been trained for.
 We’ll follow up with you after you take the service dog home to make sure that everything is going well and we’ll help you troubleshoot if you run into any hiccups.